matsadler/magnus/README.md

 It is not possible to enforce this rule in Rust's type system or via the borrow checker, users of Magnus must maintain this rule manually.

+An example of something that breaks this rule would be storing a Ruby object in a Rust heap allocated data structure, such as `Vec`, `HashMap`, or `Box`.
+This must be avoided at all costs.

 While it would be possible to mark any functions that could expose this unsafty as `unsafe`, that would mean that almost every interaction with Ruby would be `unsafe`.
 This would leave no way to differentiate the *really* unsafe